 Side walls to extend to at least 2 inches below the bottom of the valve body; for deep mainline, appropriate extensions shall be used to reach depth of valve.
 Valve box shall not bear directly on pipe.

-Rectangular box with locking lid for gate valves and drip zone valve assembly.
+10 inch x 12 inch Rectangular box with locking lid for gate valves and drip zone valve assembly.

 Valve box shall be supported on all sides with a 2-inch x 4-inch x 8-inch concrete brick; or approved equal.